arcanis/virtjs/tools/cpu-diff/README.md

     $> cpu-diff [--exclude <addresses>] <data file> <control file>

+## Fair Warning

+This utility is a debug utility.
+As such, it is not especially clean, nor bug-free.
+However, it does the work.

 ## Description

 The `cpu-diff` utility is used to compare two CPU execution logs, formatted as such :